The six or nine-course menu is a quirky tour of Indonesia’s bounty, from the mountains to the sea.Read More →

 The tap water is something tourists should avoid.
 Stick to canned drinks or bottled water to stay away from potential cases of “Bali belly,” a sickness caused by tainted water quality.

 Your local cafes and hotels will usually have free and fast internet Wifi.
 Here are a list of cafes and restaurants that offer free Wifi.

 Travelers can purchase SIM cards at the Denpasar International Airport or local vendors around the city.
 For relatively low prices, tourists can easily obtain several packages for extended online privileges.
 Perhaps the most popular SIM card company in Bali is Telkomsel, which offers the simPATI.
 For simPATI, there’s an offer for 4GB starting at 98,000 IDR (USD $7) abd 8GB at 168,000 IDR (USD $12), with each providing 4G LTE and 3G connections

 In Indonesia, LGBTQ people face social and legal challenges many non-LGBTQ residents don’t.
 However, Bali is one of the safer and more accepting destinations in the country.
 Travelers in the LGBTQ community will find the city is a lot more progressive, as the risk of endangerment and/or prejudice is significantly lower.
 There’s no problem with LGBTQ couples, but public displays of affection (PDA) should be cut to a minimum.

 Though Bali is known for its picturesque views and beautiful beaches, the city lacks any eco-centered methods or programming.
-Due to the city’s high plastic residue, Bali is heavily responsible Indonesia being one of five countries that cause 60% of the plastic residue in the world’s oceans.
+Due to the city’s high plastic residue, the island is heavily responsible for Indonesia being one of five countries that cause 60% of the plastic residue in the world’s oceans.
 There’s tons of trash and plastic pollution scattered all over the city.
 For travelers, it’s important to make extensive efforts to locate eco-friendly spots within the city’s borders and try to be as sustainable as possible.